jrummell/jrummellblog/_posts/2008-12-18-jqueryasp-net-ajax-1-03-5-gotcha.md

 Update: If you are curious as to why MS added the .d attribute, find out why at [Encosia](http://encosia.com/2009/02/10/a-breaking-change-between-versions-of-aspnet-ajax/).

-I was very frustrated the other day trying to figure out why a jQuery ajax call worked on my dev box but not on the server.It looked something like this:
+I was very frustrated the other day trying to figure out why a jQuery ajax call worked on my dev box but not on the server.
+It looked something like this:

     json(_serviceUrl, "{}", true,
         function(result) { fillSelect($("#ddlDepartment")[0], result.d); },